The Cycle of Addiction: How to Break Free From It and Recover

 - Intense focus on finding and using the substance

 The repeated use of drugs or alcohol causes addiction.
 Defined, addiction is a complex chronic mental health disorder that is the result of compulsive substance use despite harmful consequences.
-Addiction overwhelms a person’s life to the point that the substance is their primary focus
+Addiction overwhelms a person’s life to the point that the substance is their primary focus.
+Professional treatment is required to successfully treat drug abuse and any co-occurring mental disorders.

-The last phase of the cycle of addiction is relapse.
+The final stage of the cycle of addiction is relapse.
 It occurs after a person’s failed attempt at ending their addiction to drugs or alcohol.
 Relapse causes them to seek out the substance that first led them into the addiction cycle.
+If a person has relapsed or is at risk of doing so, a relapse prevention plan can be created as part of their treatment plan.
+If left untreated, injury, overdose, and death have commonly occurred as a result.

-Drugs and alcohol change the way your brain functions.
-Substance abuse also changes the chemistry of your brain.
+Engaging in excessive drug use and drinking alcohol changes the chemistry of the brain, and thus, how it functions.
 Serotonin and dopamine are the neurotransmitters in your brain that are affected.
-For the addiction to be satisfied your brain sends signals that trigger the need for the drug or alcohol.
+For the addiction to be satisfied, signals are sent that trigger the need for the drug or alcohol.

 The mental conditions that are created with the use of the drug or alcohol will cause the body to feel good while using the substance.
 It then also causes the body to crave the substance when that level of comfort decreases.
 When you try to stop using the substance your brain sends mixed signals that create confusing physical and mental feelings.

-This roller coaster of emotions can cause you to relapse and return to the drug addiction cycle.
 The battle of addiction is a difficult one to face.
-The consequences of drug or alcohol addiction are very serious.
-Long-term use of drugs or alcohol can lead to severe brain damage or death.
+This roller coaster of emotions can cause you to relapse.
+The consequences of drug or alcohol addiction are very serious short-term and long-term.
+Long-term use of drugs or alcohol can lead to various physical and mental complications.
+This is why it’s imperative to receive professional help.
+Treatment can help prevent worst-case scenarios, such as severe brain damage or even death.

 - Legal issues – consequences that occur with law enforcement